vikramlearning/blazorbootstrap/docs/docs/intro.md

 # Introduction

-Get started with BlazorBootstrap, with ready made components.
+Get started with BlazorBootstrap, with ready-made components.

 ## Quick start